circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ### 3rd-Party Orbs

-3rd-party orbs are those published by our customers and other members of our community.
+3rd-party orbs are those published by CircleCI customers and other members of our community.
 For you to publish orbs or for your projects to use 3rd party orbs, your organization must opt-in under Security within the Settings tab under the Orb Security Settings where an organization administrator must agree to the terms for using 3rd-party software.

 <aside class="notice">
 This setting can only be toggled by organization administrators.